kathleenkhwong/test_basket_asian_bestofasian/README.md

 ### Step 0.

-Enter "startup" in command line to ensure ADMAT 2.0 has been installed successfully.
+Enter "startup" in the command line to ensure ADMAT 2.0 has been installed successfully.

 ![step0](https://user-images.githubusercontent.com/31410379/29795493-79f9a9bc-8c1a-11e7-9a76-7d2c050da54c.PNG)